 Me: “No, a food forest mimics a forest.
 It’s planting like a forest, not in a forest.”

 Friend: “Oh.
 How do I do that?”
-[With a look that says I should absolutely give her a free training in permaculture design science, and do it in the duration of an elevator speech.]
+[With a look that says I should give her a free training in how to mimic a forest ecosystem, and do it in the duration of an elevator speech.]

-You see, our culture has the attention span of the elevator pitch.
 We want to learn how to do things as fast as we can google “how to design a food forest”.
-Sometimes it doesn’t cross our mind that what we want to accomplish will require a commitment to learning and research prior to actually doing the work.

 Helping friends is a tricky situation.
 I like to help people with permaculture gardening because it’s what makes me happy and I want it to make them happy, too.

 But I prefer empowering people to be their own experts.

 That’s why I run the community garden with free permaculture training twice a week, and that’s one reason why I created this blog.

 Permaculture consulting/design is an expertise, and it needs to be treated as such.